 • Industry

-• Top 3 states where your employee base is located
+• Top 3 states where your employees are located

 What You'll Get

-You’ll get a score and overview of your progress and areas for improvement across:
+You'll receive a score and overview of your progress, as well as areas for improvement across:

 • Program fundamentals